prismicio/prismic-gatsby/README.md

 processing of inline images added to Rich Text fields is currently not supported.

-To access image process in your queries, you need to use this pattern, where `...ImageFragment` is one of the [`gatsby-transformer-sharp` fragments][gatsby-image-fragments]:
+To access image processing in your queries, you need to use this pattern, where `...ImageFragment` is one of the [`gatsby-transformer-sharp` fragments][gatsby-image-fragments]: